XBIZ

-XBIZ is an American publisher of business news and business information for the sex industry.
+XBIZ is an American publisher of business news and information for the sex industry, based in Los Angeles.

 In addition to its flagship "Xbiz.com" website, XBIZ publishes two monthly trade magazines, hosts winter and summer exhibition and industry conferences, as well as facilitates networking among adult online professionals through a business-to-business (B2B) professional networking service.
 XBIZ company representatives are frequently cited in mainstream media articles about business trends and practices in the industry.

-XBIZ and its affiliated publications and services are operated by Adnet Media, which was founded in 1998 by adult-internet industry veteran Alec Helmy.
-Helmy is a founding member of the Association of Sites Advocating Child Protection (ASACP).
+XBIZ and its affiliated publications and services are operated by Adnet Media, which was founded in 1998 by adult-internet industry veteran Alec Helmy, a founding member of the Association of Sites Advocating Child Protection (ASACP).